-Each student in Health Technology must have a criminal background check conducted by an approved agency.
-Students may contact the Health Technologies Division administration staff (Floyd County Campus) at 706-295-6882 or 706-295-6966 or the Health Technologies Division administration staff (Walker County Campus) at 706-764-3851 or 706-764-3520 to obtain a list of approved agencies.
-Once the approved background check has been completed, any questionable results will be reviewed by the clinical affiliates at which the students would be performing their clinical practicum.
-If the clinical affiliates cannot allow a student to participate at their sites due to the results of the criminal background check, the program faculty will make an effort to place the student at another clinical affiliate.
+Upon being accepted into the occupational curriculum of your program of study each student in Health Technology must have a criminal background check and a drug screen conducted by an approved agency.
+You will be notified by your program faculty of when these actions must be completed.
+Students may contact the Health Technologies Division admin¬istration staff (Floyd County Campus) at 706-295-6882 or 706-295-6966 or the Health Technologies Division administration staff (Walker County Campus) at 706-764-3851 or 706-764-3520 to obtain a list of approved agencies.
+Once the approved background check and drug screen have been completed, any questionable results will be reviewed by the clinical affiliates at which the students would be performing their clinical practicum.
+If the clinical affiliates cannot allow a student to participate at their sites due to the results of the criminal background check and/or drug screen, the program faculty will make an effort to place the GNTC student at another clinical affiliate.
 If the faculty is unable to find a clinical affiliate that will allow the student to participate in clinical practicum at their sites, the student will not be able to enter or complete the Health Technology program.